psamuels00/artwork/README.md

 **Refactor code**
 - _Maybe_ use prev/next/first/last page/href provided by 11ty, where possible instead of my own
+- Try again to make favicons a shortcut, used only on src/_meta/favicons.html

 **New Feature**
 - Add search capability.
 Get smart with automatically generated tags for all images.
-- Minify HTML only for production